 Also known as a stress EKG, the exercise treadmill test lets us check for any abnormalities in your heart rate or blood flow as you exercise, either running or walking on a treadmill or riding a stationary bicycle.

 Abdominal Aortic Ultrasound

 This ultrasonic test inspects the abdominal area where an abdominal aortic aneurysm, or an enlarged area of a blood vessel, may reside.
-An aneurysm can appear if the walls of a blood vessel are weakened, increasing risk of a broken blood vessel.
+An aneurysm can appear if the walls of a blood vessel are weakened, increasing the risk of a broken blood vessel.
 Since the aorta is the largest blood vessel transporting blood throughout a patient’s body, it’s critical to identify any possible aneurysms or irregularities in it as soon as possible.

-Holter Monitor (24 hour or 48 hour)
+Holter Monitor (24-hour or 48-hour)

 21-day Cardiac Event Monitor

-Similarly, we can test heart rate over a longer period of time using a portable, 21-day cardiac event monitor.
+Similarly, we can test heart rate over a longer period using a portable, 21-day cardiac event monitor.
 Using the data provided by this monitor, we can recommend procedures or prescribe medication to help treat the specific symptoms you have.

 In cases where we do not use ultrasonic echocardiograms to diagnose a patient, our providers may perform an electrocardiogram (EKG).
 Using sensors attached to the patient’s body, this quick and noninvasive test measures heart rate and rhythm using the heart’s electrical activity.
 Holter monitors and cardiac event monitors are both types of EKGs.